Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Summary of results

 \subsection{Setup}

-We first specify what kind of time-dependent systems are considered in this paper.
+We first specify the setup in this section.
 The central assumption is that the time-dependent Hamiltonian $H(t)=\sum_\gamma H_\gamma(t)$, defined on a finite-dimensional Hilbert space $\mcl{H}$, smoothly varies in time.
-To be concrete, when we are interested in a $p$-th order PF during the time interval $[0,t]$, we assume that each $H_\gamma(t)$ is $(p+2)$-times differentiable and that
+To be concrete, when we are interested in a $p$-th order PF during the time interval $[0,t]$, we assume that each $H_\gamma(\tau)$ is of class $C^{p+2}$ in $\tau \in [0,t]$.

-is satisfied.
 Therefore, our results are applicable to broad types of time-dependence as well as some previous studies \cite{Wiebe2010-mu,childs-prl2019-pf}.